-- Mrs C.H.
-Goodman (Head of Department)
+- Mrs C H Goodman (Head of Chemistry)

-- Mr A. Jones (Head of Science)
+- Mr A Jones (Combined Science)

-- Mrs A.R.
-Lancaster
+- Mrs S Dean

-- Dr R. Jennings
+- Dr A J Jennings

-- Mrs A. Burt
+- Mrs S Raguram

 The department has three dedicated chemistry laboratories, F3, F4 and F5.
 We also share a new laboratory, F17, with the Biology and Physics departments.
-A large preparation facility is also located in the department which is staff by two full-time technicians.
+A large preparation facility is also located in the department which is staffed by two full-time technicians.
 The department is well-resourced, enabling a lot of practical work to be done.
 All four laboratories have IT resources to enable power points and video clips to be shown/used, as well as a traditional write-on/wipe-off roller white boards.

 Pupils begin the GCSE course at the start of the Fourth Form (Year 9).
 We follow the Edexcel IGCSE specification.